uk-gov-mirror/companieshouse.web-security-node/README.md

   `X-CSRF-TOKEN`
 - `parameterName` (*string*) - name of the parameter in the request body to check.
 Defaults to `_csrf`.
+- `errorWhenNoSessionCookie` (*boolean*) - defines the behaviour when a mutable request is received without a session cookie.
+When true will raise an error when the request does not contain a Cookie with Session ID, when false will do nothing and call next handler without an error (assuming this will be handled separately).
+This likely will be handled in a different handler therefore should not expect there to be a CSRF token to validate the request against.
+Defaults to `false`.

 #### `CsrfProtectionMiddleware` function